Flights to Sudan

 Are there Business Class flights to Sudan?

-Yes, you can fly in Business Class to one airport in Sudan: Port Sudan Airport.
+Yes, you can fly in Business Class to 3 airports in Sudan (depending on where you are flying from):

 Are there First Class flights to Sudan?